justinWaves/hearth-fe-take-home/README.md

 - **Contact Table**: Displays all contacts from mock data.
 - **ContactDetailCard**: Shows all available information for a selected contact in a popup/modal with a colorful background.
 - **Temperature Indicator**: Highlights a contact's temperature score visually with an animated number and background color.
-- **Animations**: Provides a smooth fade-in effect for the main content.
+- **Animations**: Smooth fade-in effect usign tailwind, and bouncy physics-based animations from React Spring.
 - **Reusability**: Modular components like `TemperatureDisplay` can be easily reused or extended.

 ## Technologies Used